-Former Malaysian PM Found Guilty Of Looting Sovereign Fund
+Former Malaysian Prime Minister Found Guilty Of Looting Sovereign Fund

 Najib, 67, has vowed to appeal the conviction and his lawyers are seeking a delay in sentencing.
 In at least two more trials in the looting of 1MDB, the former prime minister faces dozens of additional charges.

 The trial that ended Tuesday is the first of several that the former premier faces.
-In it, prosecutors said he received $10 million from the 1MDB fund — but cumulatively, Najib is believed to have siphoned the equivalent of about a billion dollars from the fund.
+In it, prosecutors said he received $10 million from the 1MDB fund, but cumulatively Najib is believed to have siphoned the equivalent of about a billion dollars from the fund.

 "This decision actually reaffirms that the rule of law is working," says Bridget Welsh, a research associate and expert on Malaysia with the University of Nottingham.